ruszkipista/cims01-lkc/README.md

 ![base colors](./assets/doc/color-palette.gif "Base colors") Also decided that for secondary colors will use kettlebell weight color codes.
 See this image for sample of those colors:
-![secondary colors](./assets/doc/competition-kettlebell-lineup.png "Secondary colors") Choose font [Roboto](https://fonts.google.com/specimen/Roboto) for the headers.
+![secondary colors](./assets/doc/competition-kettlebell-lineup.png "Secondary colors") Chose font [Roboto](https://fonts.google.com/specimen/Roboto) for the headers.

 ## 2. Features Left to Implement
 - **Gallery** page - Show images/videos about trainings, competitions and meet-ups